-(23) fulfill any order placed or otherwise acquired from the retail dispensary's purported website on a third-party marketplace or aggregator where other retail dispensary licensees are listed, or visa-versa.
+(23) (22) fulfill any order referred to it by a third-party platformplaced or otherwise acquired from the retail dispensary's purported website on a third-party marketplace or aggregator where other retail dispensary licensees are listed, or visa-versa. (h) Exceptions.

-(h) Exceptions.
 Nothing in this section shall prohibit: